Admissions

 2. Creative Sample

-3. Detailed Statement About the Creative Sample
+3. Written Statement About the Creative Sample

 Once you have registered to start a creative portfolio via Slideroom, you may step away and come back at any time, until the final deadline.
 Please make sure that you save your progress after each visit, and do not click to submit until you are sure that you have properly uploaded the required components outlined above.
 Once you click submit, you may no longer edit your creative portfolio.